WeirdMidas/AetherAtlas/README.md

 - performance:  min 0.5+1.2, idle 0.3+0.6
 - fast:         min 0.5+1.4, idle 0.3+1.2
 - Groups Tasks that use up to 20% of the little cluster into a single small core
+- Migration cost of 2ms

 sdm660/636 (Interactive + Project WIPE!)
 - Still assembling the profiles
 - Groups Tasks that use up to 15% of the little cluster into a single small core
+- Migration cost of 1ms
 ```

 - Battery Saver Mode: A mode that enables additional power-saving optimizations.
 It can be used with any profile; after all, it will only perform additional optimizations.